 ORP5 expression has been connected to increases in human tumour cell invasion or metastasis.
 ORP5 is generally expressed in human pancreatic tumour cells.
 The invasion rate of both murine and human pancreatic tumour cells is increased by ORP5 overexpression and decreased by ORP5 consumption[37].
-Moreover, through analyses of clinical samples, we revealed that in our cohort of patients with pancreatic tumours, poor prognosis was connected with ORP5 overexpression[37].
+Moreover, through analyses of clinical samples, we revealed that in our cohort of patients with pancreatic tumours, ORP5 overexpression was connected with a poor prognosis[37].
 Previous studies have revealed that ORP5 is overexpressed in human lung tumour tissues, particularly in human lung tissues of metastatic individuals[38].
 The specific correlation of high ORP5 expression with human tumour cell invasion or tumour progression is currently unexplained.
 The ORD of ORP5 carries a charge that gives it the ability to extract, bind, and transport lipid substances between the ER and other cell membranes[34,39,40].
-The mutation of some residues in the ORD of ORP5 that can bind to PS[35] or PI(4)P[39,41] obviously reduces the capacity of ORP5 to accelerate human malignant tumour cell invasion, proliferation and migration.
+The mutation of some residues in the ORD of ORP5 that can bind to PS[35] or PI(4)P[39,41] obviously reduces the capacity of ORP5 to accelerate human malignant tumour cell invasion, proliferation, and migration.
 These results reveal that ORP5 regulates the distribution of PS and other lipids and thus plays an important role in tumour cell survival.
 For example, PS is essential for Akt signalling activation[40].
 The ORP5-mediated transport of PS might actually activate the Akt signalling pathway, causing reinforced tumour cell movement.
 Consistent with this possibility, we found that in human HepG2 cells, ORP5 depletes insulin-induced Akt activation or the mTORC1 signalling pathway.
 Moreover, PS is also responsible for the tissue distribution of cholesterol in the cytoplasmic leaflets of the plasma membrane[42].
 However, the ORP5-mediated function of PS might be related to intracellular cholesterol transport[34].
 Because proper intracellular cholesterol transport plays an important role in mTOR transduction[43], the ORP5-mediated transport of PS might promote mTORC1 activation and cell proliferation in some tumour cells.

 ORP10 IS A MEMBER OF THE OSBP FAMILY, AND GENETIC VARIATIONS IN OSBPL10 ARE ASSOCIATED WITH DYSLIPIDAEMIAS AND PERIPHERAL ARTERY DISEASE

 Increasing lines of evidence suggest that OSBPs and ORPs are involved in dyslipidaemias.
 OSBPs were isolated as high-affinity cytoplasmic receptors for several oxysterols[44,45].
-In mammals, including humans, the OSBP-like (OSBPL) gene family consists of 12 members, and these members display different expression patterns, subcellular localizations and substrate specificities.
+In mammals, including humans, the OSBP-like (OSBPL) gene family consists of 12 members, and these members display different expression patterns, subcellular localizations, and substrate specificities.

 ORPs are divided into six subfamilies, and subfamily VI includes the closely related RP10 and ORP11.
 Single-nucleotide polymorphisms (SNPs) in genes encoding subfamily VI proteins (OSBPL10 and 11) have been associated with dyslipidaemic diseases.
-ORP11 expression is upregulated in the visceral adipose tissue of obese men at high risk for cardiovascular disease[46].
-Further studies associated a number of SNPs in the OSBPL11 gene with risk factors for cardiovascular disease, including hypertension, LDL cholesterol plasma levels and hyperglycaemia[47].
+ORP11 expression is upregulated in the visceral adipose tissue of obese men at a high risk for cardiovascular disease[46].
+Further studies associated a number of SNPs in the OSBPL11 gene with risk factors for cardiovascular disease, including hypertension and hyperglycaemia[47].
 Some studies have shown that polymorphisms in the OSBPL10 gene are associated with high serum TAG levels in Finnish patients with dyslipidaemia.
 In addition, polymorphisms in the OSBPL10 gene are reportedly associated with high LDL cholesterol levels[48] and peripheral arterial disease[49] in Japanese subjects.

-OTHER PROTEINS BETWEEN ORPS AND TUMOURS
+OTHER ORPS AND TUMOURS